 In fact, the “gritty character study” phrase used by the studio has been floating around since the time Phoenix confirmed his participation in the project.
 According to the actor, part of the film’s appeal is its $40 million “low budget” nature.
 The modest spend is both a departure from the tentpole sort of films Joker appears in and even the sort of films Phillips makes.

 In the earliest reports on the project, legendary director Martin Scorsese was said to be attached as a producer.
 The scuttle around that report centered on Scorsese securing the participation of his frequent collaborator Robert De Niro.
 Though Scorsese’s name is absent from official press releases – in fact, he seems to have been replaced by Phillips’ old Hangover compatriot, Bradley Cooper – De Niro is a confirmed part of the film’s cast.
-Reportedly, he will play a Gotham City talk show host whose action or inaction will lead Arthur toward his destiny.
-Many are seeing the casting as an inversion of his role in Scorsese’s 1982 film, The King of Comedy, in which he played a man like Arthur who takes a talk show host (Jerry Lewis) hostage.
+He plays Murray Franklin, a Gotham City talk show host whose callous use of Arthur’s stand-up act during an opening monologue will lead Arthur toward his destiny.
+Many are seeing the casting as an inversion of his role in Scorsese’s 1982 film The King of Comedy, in which he played a man like Arthur who takes a talk show host (Jerry Lewis) hostage.

-Other actors in the film include Deadpool 2’s Zazie Beetz, reportedly as a single mother who becomes “involved” with Arthur, American Horror Story’s Frances Conroy as Arthur’s mother, and a wide group of performers including Bill Camp, Glenn Fleshler, Douglas Hodge, Marc Maron, Josh Pais, and Shea Whigham.
+Other actors in the film include Deadpool 2’s Zazie Beetz as Sophie Drumond, a cynical a single mother who, as seen in the trailer, connects with Arthur in an unexpected way; American Horror Story’s Frances Conroy as Arthur’s mother Penny; and a wide group of performers including Bill Camp, Glenn Fleshler, Douglas Hodge, Maron, Josh Pais, and Shea Whigham.

 Brett Cullen will also appear as Thomas Wayne, father of Arthur’s eventual nemesis, Bruce Wayne (Cullen also appeared as a congressman in The Dark Knight Rises).
-According to reports circulating at a time when Alex Baldwin was in early talks to play the part, Wayne will be re-envisioned as a spoiled 1980s land baron.
+According to reports circulating at a time when Alec Baldwin was in early talks to play the part, Wayne will be re-envisioned as a spoiled 1980s land baron.
 The rather obvious pastiche of a role Baldwin regularly plays on Saturday Night Live may have led to the actor withdrawing from negotiations, though he later said scheduling was the primary cause.
-It remains to be seen if Cullen will play a vain version of Wayne, but a wild change to the charitable and caring Wayne patriarch would represent one of the great leaps in DC Comics mythology the film intends to make.
+From his brief moment in the trailer, it is unclear if Cullen will play this vain version of Thomas, but a wild change to the charitable and caring Wayne patriarch would represent one of the great leaps in DC Comics mythology the film intends to make.
 It may also indicate more changes to the lore are on their way.